Community Groups exist to become more like Jesus together through regular gathering, shared devotion, and sacrificial love.

 what should I expect?

-Community groups are small gatherings of people of all ages.
+Community groups are small gatherings of people of all different ages, genders, and life stages.
 Each group meets one night per week for Bible study, prayer, and mutual encouragement.
-And, like any family, these groups also care for one another throughout the week.
+These groups also care for one another throughout the week as needs arise!

 how do I get connected?